cloudflare/cloudflare-docs/content/workers/wrangler/migration/migrating-from-wrangler-1.md

 - `wrangler report` - If you find a bug please report it at [Wrangler issues](https://github.com/cloudflare/wrangler2/issues/new/choose).
 - `wrangler build` - If you wish to access the output from bundling your Worker use `wrangler publish --outdir=path/to/output`.

-Refer to the [deprecations guide](/workers/wrangler/migration/deprecations/) for more details on what's no longer supported.
+Refer to the [deprecations guide](/workers/wrangler/migration/deprecations/) for more details on what is no longer supported.